ethereum/EIPs/EIPS/eip-FOCIL.md

 Since the local inclusion lists from the IL committee are all different and FOCIL does not introduce any single actor with sole responsibility, it seems infeasible to aggregate local inclusion lists while satisfying the aforementioned core properties.
 A malicious IL committee member may equivocate their local inclusion list.

 To mitigate local inclusion list equivocation, FOCIL introduces a new P2P network rule that allows forwarding up to two local inclusion lists per IL committee member.
 If the block proposer or attesters detect two different local inclusion lists sent by the same IL committee member, they should ignore all local inclusion lists from that member.
 In the worst case, the bandwidth of the local inclusion list gossip subnet can at most double.

-### IL Stuffing

-A builder may flood the public mempool with transactions with the intention of invalidating them later—such as by draining the account's ETH to prevent base fee payment or by causing the transactions to revert.
-However, this attack is risky because the builder must submit these transactions to the public mempool before the target block, without knowing if they will secure the right to build it.
-This means another builder could win the block, include and execute the transactions intended to be invalidated, making the attack costly and impractical.

 <!--
   All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 For example, include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.